silverhairs/lox/README.md

-# Implementation of the Lox language in Go
+# Implementation of the Lox Programming language
 [WIP]